WCGT

 The

-an idea that was not readily available to the average golfer
+he promoted an idea that was not readily available to the average golfer in most

-in most areas: the thrills and excitement of playing golf competitively
+areas: the thrills and excitement of playing golf competitively in accordance

-in accordance with USGA rules, within a strict professionally-managed,
+with USGA rules, within a strict professionally-managed, tournament format.

-tournaments, on top quality golf courses, are open to both men
+day 18 hole tournaments, on top quality golf courses, are open to both men and

 is truly a unique experience.